theramiyer/blog/_posts/2017/2017-12-14-on-unification.md

 - society
 ---

 So far, we saw how we are not the kind to be identified by "one", but are based on [some core identities]({% post_url 2017/2017-12-12-on-sub-nationalism %}).
-Let us proceed further to understand a little more on how things chnaged and why.
+Let us proceed further to understand a little more on how things changed and why.
 It would help us go towards better understanding of the situation.

 This post is one among three in the series: